surister/cratedb-guide/docs/install/cloud/azure/vm.rst

 .. image:: /_assets/img/install/cloud/azure-envvar.png
    :alt: Environment Variables

-Next `download the CrateDB Tarball`_, expand it and move to a convenient location.
+Next :ref:`download the CrateDB Tarball <install-tarball>`, expand it, and move it to a convenient location.

 Configure CrateDB and Windows